MythosMediaCo/medspasync-marketing/README.md

 `/src/main.jsx` and return a 404.
 Always run `npm run build` and deploy the generated `dist/` directory instead.
 The files in `dist/` have the correct asset paths for production environments.
+### Python AI Service
+A minimal FastAPI service is included in `python-ai/`.
+Start it with `uvicorn api_server:app` for local AI reconciliation tests.

 ## 📞 Support